MapleFrogStudio/questdb_python/README.md

 # Running the server on local machine
 Run the questdb server by launching: questdb.exe  (or your shortcut).
-Windows will raise an alert, clock More Info and run anyway.
+Windows will raise an alert,
+Click on the **"More Info"** button,
+Then click on **"Run anyway"**.
-Keep this terminal window opened so the server can be accessed through "localhost:9000"
+Keep this terminal window opened so the server can run in the background at **"localhost:9000"**
-(See bottom of this file for print screens)
+(See bottom of this file for print screens of windows alert windows)

 # Open the Quest DB Web Console
 Open your browser at